-John Pachankis, a clinical psychologist and an associate professor of public health at Yale, has been studying the mental health of the LGBTQ community for 15 years and has recently started to explore the effects of gay dating apps.
+John Pachankis, a clinical psychologist and an associate professor at the Yale School of Public Health, has been studying the mental health of the LGBTQ community for 15 years and has recently started to explore the effects of gay dating apps.

 “We know that increasingly gay and bisexual men spend a lot of their lives online, including on social and sexual media apps, and so we’ve looked at the experience that gay and bisexual men have in that specific context,” Pachankis said.

 Pachankis and his team have conducted a series of experiments studying rejection and acceptance on these platforms and the impact these experiences have on gay men.
 Though the results are still under review, Pachankis found that rejection for gay men can be even more damaging when it comes from other gay men.